Astronomy (MSc)

 For more information, please contact the Astronomy study advisor.

-If you have a bachelor’s degree in Astronomy or in an Astronomy-related programme from a foreign research university with a level similar to Dutch universities, you are eligible to apply under the condition that you have in-depth knowledge (comparable to undergraduate courses of the Leiden Astronomy curriculum) with:
+If you have a bachelor’s degree in Astronomy or in an Astronomy-related programme from a foreign research university with a level similar to Dutch universities, you are eligible to apply under the condition that you have in-depth knowledge (comparable to undergraduate courses of the Leiden Astronomy curriculum).

-• a theoretical and mathematical emphasis, including quantum physics, electrodynamics, statistical physics, and complex analysis.
+• a strong theoretical and mathematical foundation, including courses covering classical mechanics, quantum physics, electrodynamics, statistical physics, statistics, linear algebra and complex analysis.

-• and with proficiency in programming, preferably in the Python language.
+• and with proficiency in programming in a 3rd generation programming language, preferably in Python.

-Astronomy and Cosmology: For this specialization, you must additionally have knowledge of “Physics of elementary particles”at undergraduate level.
+Astronomy and Cosmology: For this specialisation, you must additionally have knowledge of “Astro-Particle Physics” or "Elementary Particle Physics" at undergraduate level.

-Astronomy and Data Science: For this specialization, proven fluency in a 3rd generation programming language (e.g. Python, C++, ..) is required.
+Astronomy and Data Science: For this specialisation, proven fluency in a 3rd generation programming language (e.g. Python, C++, ..) is required.
 Additionally, knowledge of “Statistics” at undergraduate level is required.

-The Board of Admissions will assess whether your degree and background are sufficiently related to the BSc degrees in Astronomy (and, if applicable, whether you meet the additional requirement for certain specialisations).
+The Board of Admissions will assess whether your degree and background are sufficiently related to our Bachelor degrees in Astronomy (and, if applicable, whether you meet the additional requirement for certain specialisations).

 If you have a bachelor’s degree that does not meet the requirements specified above, you may be eligible for an individual Pre-Master’s Programme tailored to your individual background.
 If you have successfully met the requirements of the imposed Pre-Master's Programme, you will be admitted to the master’s programme.